MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-a-user.md

 As an Office 365 admin, you can edit the Audio Conferencing settings—such as the provider, default toll or toll-free number, conference ID, or PIN—for an individual user in your organization.
 If you want to edit settings for your organization, see [Manage the Audio Conferencing settings for my organization](manage-the-audio-conferencing-settings-for-my-organization.md).

-1. Inicie sesión en Office 365 con su cuenta profesional o educativa.
+1. Inicie sesión con su cuenta profesional o educativa.

 2. Seleccione **Centros de administración** > **Skype Empresarial**.